venuswku/CoastSnap/README.md

   - `devices.json`: options provided for the Devices field in the Upload Form.
     - `devices`: list of devices that the user might have used to take a picture of the coastline.
     - `deviceNotListed`: last option with the message to input the name of the user's device if it was not listed.
+  - `teamMembers.json`: list of CoastSnap team members from UCSC.
+    - `name`: first and last name of the team member.
+    - One of the two following properties must be included:
+      - `image`: property for the name of the team member's image, if provided.
+      - `initials`: initials of the team member, if the image is not provided.
+    - `role`: role(s) that the team member has for the project.
+      - Examples: `"Web Developer"` for one role, `"Web Developer & UX/UI Designer"` for two roles
+    - `education`: team member's type of degree, major, and graduation year.
+      Examples: `"B.S. in Marine Biology, 2022"`, `"B.S. in Computer Science, 2022"`
+    - `link`: optional link to the team member's LinkedIn profile or personal website for people to learn more about them.
+      - Omit this from the team member's info if they don't have or want to provide a link.
+      - If provided, clicking on the team member will open up the link in a new browser tab.
   - `footer.json`: links to resources from the City of Santa Cruz and CoastSnap.
     - Example:
       ```json